-2. Discuss, evaluate and apply theories and concepts to a literature review, to the problematising process and to the analysis of empirical data.

-3. Discuss, account for and state the reasons for the choice of research approach and research method.

-4. Demonstrate accuracy and rigor in terms of scientific akribi, academic formalities and specified time frames;
+- 2. Critically discuss, analyse and apply theory to the problematising process; to the analysis of empirical data and the production of a research contribution. - 3.
+Thoroughly explain and motivate the choice of research approach, using arguments based on theory of science and research methodology. - 4.
+Demonstrate accuracy and rigor in terms of scientific akribi, academic formalities and specified time frames.